learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 If you are unable to resolve the issue using the above methods, proceed to report the issue through Jira.

 ## How to report an issue through Jira
 If you are running into an issue that is beyond our team's ability to support, submit a ticket via Jira.

+We prefer that you submit tickets through the Zendesk App, following [these procedures](https://docs.google.com/document/d/1-EjaOf8V0ONLhzzX236FR8cgUeCXR2xiW1yIjwNktqU/edit#bookmark=id.fg7sbt74ij2i)

-You can do this directly from this [link](https://flatiron.atlassian.net/projects/TS?selectedItem=com.atlassian.jira.jira-projects-plugin%3Areport-page) or within the [Zendesk app](https://docs.google.com/document/d/1-EjaOf8V0ONLhzzX236FR8cgUeCXR2xiW1yIjwNktqU/edit#bookmark=id.fg7sbt74ij2i).
+Alternatively, you can do this directly from this [link](https://flatiron.atlassian.net/projects/TS?selectedItem=com.atlassian.jira.jira-projects-plugin%3Areport-page).

-This will bring you to Jira, where you need to press the `Create` button in the navigation to create the issue.
+Either will bring you to Jira, where you need to press the `Create`  or `Create Issue` button in the navigation to create the issue.

 This will bring up a modal for you to create a ticket based on issue type.